The Backend API is deprecated as of March 13, 2014. Although Google will

 terms of service, it is strongly recommended that all new applications

-For information on converting existing apps using the Backend API to the Modules API, see Converting Apps to Modules
+For information on converting existing apps, see Converting Backends to Services

 You can add backends to your application in a configuration file called

 backends.yaml, which declares the name and desired properties of each backend server.
 The

 Backends have several unique and important differences from default App Engine instances; for more information about how backends work, please see the Backends documentation.
 The following code sample shows a sample

 backends.yaml file.
 This configuration file defines four separate backends: